francescodaghero/treeco/README.md

 ## An example
 ### IR
 Crown is the highest level dialect after the ONNXML IR.
-Here most optmization passes that change the structure of the tree are performed.
+Here most optimization passes that change the structure of the tree are performed.
 ```mlir
 builtin.module {
   func.func public @inference(%arg0 : memref<2x10xf32>, %arg1 : memref<2x3xf32>) {